Sam’s Club Merchant Services Review (Now Sam’s Club Point Of Sale By Clover)

 One unusual aspect of Sam’s Club Point of Sale by Clover is that you’ll need to maintain an active Sam’s Club membership to qualify for the rates and fees mentioned above.
 The company now offers a $100 Sam’s Club gift card at initial signup — enough to cover the first year of a Sam’s Club Plus membership if you don’t already have one.
 After that, you’re on your own.

 The company’s website doesn’t provide any other disclosures about recurring or incidental fees.
 These fees are probably highly variable from one merchant to the next.
 Be aware that Fiserv has a reputation for charging well above the industry average for most fees.
-For a more in-depth explanation of the fees that might show up on your processing statement, please see our article, The Complete Guide To Merchant Account & Credit Card Transaction Fees.
+For a more in-depth explanation of the fees that might show up on your processing statement, please read our complete guide to merchant account and credit card transaction fees.

 Like most merchant services providers that require long-term contracts, Sam’s Club Point of Sale by Clover makes no mention whatsoever about them on its website.
 A standard merchant agreement isn’t available, either.
-Therefore, what follows is our best-educated guess on contract terms, based on what we know about Fiserv’s standard contract and feedback from merchants.
+These issues negatively impacted our Contract score for this vendor.
+What follows is our best-educated guess on contract terms, based on what we know about Fiserv’s standard contract and feedback from merchants.

 If you’re considering opening a merchant account with Sam’s Club — or any other provider — we strongly recommend that you read your entire contract thoroughly before signing up.
 You’ll want to be very clear on the length of your contract, whether it automatically renews, and whether there’s any type of penalty if you close your account early.
 Sales representatives frequently “forget” to mention these details during the sales process.
 Also, be aware that the “standard” contract terms are subject to negotiation in some cases.
 You can often eliminate the early termination clause in your contract if you ask — just be sure to get it in writing and keep a copy for your records.